-- We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
-All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues via our whistleblowing and complaints policies and appropriate advice will be sought from the Local Authority Designated Officer (LADO) or Safeguarding Team where necessary. - If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL.
-Where those concerns relate to the DSL however, this should be reported to the Chair of Trustees/Committee/Proprietor using the settings 'Whistle blowing' policy. - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 the line is available from 8:00 AM to 8:00 PM, Monday to Friday or email: help@nspcc.org.uk - Whistleblowing re the Playleader/Manager/DSL should be reported to the Chair of trustees/committee/Owner/Proprietor whose contact details are readily available to staff, using the settings 'Whistle blowing policy'.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
+All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues via our whistleblowing and complaints policies and appropriate advice will be sought from the Local Authority Designated Officer (LADO) or Safeguarding Team where necessary.

+If you are concerned that a member of staff or adult in a position of trust poses a danger to a child or young person or that they might be abusing a child or young person you should report your concerns to the DSL.
+Where those concerns relate to the DSL however, this should be reported to the Chair of Trustees/Committee/Proprietor using the settings 'Whistle blowing' policy.

+The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 the line is available from 8:00 AM to 8:00 PM, Monday to Friday or email: help@nspcc.org.uk

+Whistleblowing re the Pre School Leader should be reported to the Chair of committee whose contact details are readily available to staff, using the settings 'Whistle blowing policy' and shared with all staff by email and on this policy - chair@cullomptonpreschool.org